cis3296s23/project-02-valorant-discord-bot/README.md

 # Valorant Discord Bot
 Welcome to the all in one Valorant Discord Bot.
 Using this bot will allow you to get information from valorant without having to open the application.
-Once everything it implemented you should be able to view your personal items from the store, view your match history, get Valorant news and more.

 # Obtaining a Bot Token
 Prior to using the bot, a valid token recieved from Discord is necessary to validate actions requested and sent by the bot.